AbsoluteZero000/AbsoluteZero000/README.md

 # Hi there, I'm Ahmed Wael Wanas 👋

-I'm a passionate and driven **Software Engineer** with a strong foundation in coding, software design, and development.
+I'm a passionate and driven **Software Engineer** with a strong foundation in coding, software security, and development.
 I love exploring new technologies and continuously improving my skills.
 My journey in software engineering has led me to work with a diverse range of languages and frameworks, and I'm always eager to take on new challenges.

 ![Software Engineer](https://img.shields.io/badge/Software_Engineer-%23000000.svg?style=for-the-badge&logo=dev.to&logoColor=white)